wordmate03/Gartner-Inc-Financial-Analysis/README.md

-# Gartner-Inc-Financial-Analysis
-An analysis of the Gartner Inc financial status using yfinance library in Python.
+This project analyzed the annual Income Statement, Balance Sheet, and Cash Flow Statement for the calendar years ending 2021, 2022, and 2023 for Gartner Inc. using yfinance library.
+Python was used to conduct a thorough financial analysis of the organization and understand its current financial position in the market.